National Treasure (franchise): Television

-National Treasure: Edge of History (2022–present)
+National Treasure: Edge of History (2022–2023)

 In May 2020, Jerry Bruckheimer announced that a Disney+ exclusive streaming services television series was in development.
 The series would feature a younger cast, with the pilot episode scripted and the additional episodes outlined.
 By March 2021, the series was green-lit with a 10-episode order from The Walt Disney Company.
 Co-written by Marianne and Cormac Wibberley, the pilot episode would be directed by Mira Nair.

 The series follows a Hispanic Latina-American lead character named Jess Valenzuela, who is a 20-year-old DREAMer who sets off on an exploration to discover the mystery of her family history, and with the help of her friends seeks to recover historical lost treasure.
 The co-writers additionally serve as creators, and executive producers, on the series, while Jerry Bruckheimer also serves as a producer.
 The project is a joint-venture production between Jerry Bruckheimer Television and ABC Signature.

 In October 2021, Lisette Olivera was cast to play Jess (Morales in original notes, Valenzuela in released material) in the show.
 In January 2022, Lyndon Smith, Zuri Reed, Jake Austin Walker, Antonio Cipriano, and Jordan Rodrigues were announced to have been cast as FBI Agent Ross, Tasha, Liam, Oren, and Ethan, respectively.
 In February 2022, Catherine Zeta-Jones was announced to have been cast as antagonist Billie Pearce.
 In April 2022, it was announced that Justin Bartha would reprise his role of Riley Poole as a recurring guest star.
-In September 2022, the showrunners/creators stated that they have tentative plans for reintroducing additional characters from the movies, into the series including Nicolas Cage's Ben Gates.
-The duo compared the meeting between Valenzuela and Gates to Tony Stark / Iron Man and Peter Parker / Spider-Man in the Marvel Cinematic Universe.National Treasure: Edge of History premiered on December 14, 2022 on Disney+.
+In September 2022, the showrunners/creators stated that they have tentative plans for reintroducing additional characters from the films into the series, including Nicolas Cage's Ben Gates.
+The duo compared the meeting between Valenzuela and Gates to Tony Stark / Iron Man and Peter Parker / Spider-Man in the Marvel Cinematic Universe.

+National Treasure: Edge of History premiered on December 14, 2022, on Disney+.

+On April 21, 2023, the series was canceled after one season.